Non-custodial · recurring + one-time · multi-chain

 - Yes

-- Recurring stablecoin subscriptions
+- Recurring stablecoin billing

 - Chargebacks